Solar-Punk-Ltd/ipfs-to-swarm/README.md

 **Easiest option:** If you use Swarm Desktop, it includes an auto-update feature making it the simplest way to always stay up to date with the latest Bee releases.

 It's important to keep your Bee node up to date for security, compatibility, and optimal performance.
-Here’s how you can stay current:
+Here's how you can stay current:

 * **Check Official Releases:**
     Visit the [Bee Releases page on GitHub](https://github.com/ethersphere/bee/releases) to see the latest versions, release notes, and changelogs.

 * **Read the Upgrade Guide:**
   * Follow the [Upgrading Bee guide](https://docs.ethswarm.org/docs/bee/working-with-bee/upgrading-bee/) for best practices and step-by-step instructions.
   * Before upgrading, always back up your keys and cash out your cheques to protect your xBZZ.
 See the [cashing out guide](https://docs.ethswarm.org/docs/bee/working-with-bee/cashing-out).
   * Avoid updating during an active round to prevent loss of rewards or node issues.
-For advanced users, check your node’s round status via the `/redistributionstate` endpoint.
+For advanced users, check your node's round status via the `/redistributionstate` endpoint.

 * **Community Updates:**
     Join the [Swarm Discord](https://discord.com/invite/hyCr9BMX9U) and follow the `#node-operators` channel for announcements, tips, and support from other node operators.